Miami University: Student body

 As of 2020, Miami University has a total enrollment of 22,971 admitted students.
 The Oxford campus encompasses 18,669 students, of which 16,522 are at the undergraduate and 2,147 at the graduates and professional.
 Within offers for admission in fall 2021, 44% of students were from Ohio, with offers for students from all 50 U.S. states, the District of Columbia and 122 countries abroad.
 Miami University encompasses 1,614 international students from 67 countries.
 Of the regularly enrolled international students, the most represented countries are typically China, Vietnam, India, Nepal, and South Korea.
 With a gender distribution of 49% male students and 51% female students, Miami University's gender disparity between men and women is far below the national average, making it one of the most equally balanced undergraduate institutions in the United States.
-Ethnic diversity at Miami University is low among public universities in the United States.
-The student body at Miami University remains predominantly white, despite efforts to recruit more minority students.
-Miami University ranked 95th out of 100 national universities for academics by diversity and as of Fall 2016, it had the lowest percentage of domestic students of color among all five major public universities in Ohio.

-Student-run organizations
+Student organizations

 For the 2017–18 academic year, Miami had over 600 registered student organizations.
 These clubs and organizations run the gamut from varsity sports clubs to professional fraternities, from political and religious groups to fashion, theatre and LGBTQ+ organizations.
 The university recognizes the Associated Student Government (ASG) that represents student interests to faculty, administrators, and the Ohio Legislature.
 It is the official student government of Miami University.
-It has an executive branch run by a student president and 14 members of the executive cabinet who work with administrators in all areas of student life as well as academics, a legislative branch made up of 50 senators who voice student concerns, write and vote on legislation on a weekly basis and the judicial branch, made up of 17 undergraduate students who compose the student court that hears cases involving violations of the student code, and ensures that students are aware of their legal rights.
+It has an executive branch chaired by the student body president with 13 members who work with administrators in all areas of student life as well as academics and a legislative branch made up of 50 senators who voice student concerns, write and vote on legislation on a weekly basis.

 The Miami University Marching Band is the largest student organization on campus, typically fielding around 250 to 275 students.
 It represents the college at all home football games, as well as at various away games, bowl games, parades, and marching band festivals.

-In 2018, Miami's mock trial program won its second national American Mock Trial Association championship title, beating Yale University in the final round, leading them to be ranked first out of over 700 university teams across the country for the upcoming 2018–19 season.
+Mock trial

+Miami University participates in the American Mock Trial Association and has won two National Championship Tournament titles, with the most recent in 2018, where Miami beat Yale University in the final round.
+The school has made 17 top-ten finishes.
+In the 2019 season, Miami sent two teams to the National Championship Tournament.
+Miami A earned twelve ballots in their division, just one ballot short of division champions Yale A. Miami earned honorable mentions in 2021 and 2022.
+In 2023, Miami failed to earn a bid to the NCT.
+This marked the end of the longest-running NCT streak in the American Mock Trial Association; Miami had not missed an NCT since at least 2005.

+Miami has sent two competitors to Trial by Combat, a one-on-one competition for outstanding AMTA competitors.